1958 Arkansas State Indians football team

 The 1958 Arkansas State Indians football team represented Arkansas State College—now known as Arkansas State University—as an independent during the 1958 college football season.
 Led by first-year head coach Hugh Taylor, the Indians compiled a record of 4–5.
-The 1958 season would be the first season in which Arkansas State would play against a top-25 team in No. 18 Florida.
+This was the first season in which Arkansas State played against a top-25 team.
+The Indians lost to No. 18 Florida.